Incubating Ideas at the Cutting Edge

 We look for innovators across UChicago who are leading initiatives with the potential for local and global impact.
-Our initiatives share a common commitment to the highest level of scholarship in the realms of science, the arts, humanistic inquiry, and practice.
+Our initiatives share a commitment to the highest level of scholarship in the realms of science, the arts, humanistic inquiry, and practice.
 Initiatives are continually being sought and created towards incubating efforts that can grow and become self-sustaining.

 Karla Scherer Distinguished Service Professor in American Culture; A Partnership with UChicago Arts

 Advancing Urban Design through Innovative Research, Conceptualization, and Training

 Urban Architecture and Design seeks to transform how we envision the future of the built environment.
 The initiative brings together UChicago faculty and the world’s leading design practitioners to pursue research, programs, and pedagogy that face the challenge of today’s environmental, social, and economic imperatives.